 - Always Allow: Allows all applications to download automatically using LTE.
 There are no prompts at all — it just does it, no questions asked.

 - Ask If Over 200 MB: The default choice allows applications under 200 MB to download automatically using LTE.
 That means that you'll be prompted to confirm a download if it's over 200 MB.

-- Ask First: Always ask for permission to download applications using LTE.
+- Always Ask: Always ask for permission to download applications using LTE.
 It applies to anything, no matter the size.

 Although each of the settings will allow you to download a 200+ MB application over LTE, the difference is in being warned about downloading a large app or it being automatic.
 If you always want to allow any-size apps to download without warning, choose the "Always Allow" option.
 Even if you choose any of the other two settings, you can always override the alert that appears.

 As a side note, permission is always required when you are roaming, no matter which of the three settings you select, since the cost of roaming is significantly higher on cellular plans.